 The Clerkship Program is directed by individual clinical departments and the Office of Clinical Education, and is designed to provide each student with education and primary care training in the areas of Internal Medicine, Surgery, Obstetrics and Gynecology, Pediatrics, Emergency Medicine, Family Medicine, OMM, and Psychiatry.
-The program is organized to permit the greatest degree of educational exposure in a practical clinical environment to develop skills in the areas of patient diagnosis and management.
+The program is organized to permit the greatest degree of educational exposure in a practical clinical environment in order to develop skills in the areas of patient diagnosis and management.
 The Clerkship Program consists of 22, four-week rotations and four Didactic Weeks.
 Each student will be assigned required clerkship rotations by the Office of Clinical Education.
 The College reserves the right to make preceptor and/or site changes when necessary.
-Each rotation is four weeks of actual clinical experience.
-Any questions, concerns or suggestions for the Clerkship Program should be directed to Noreen Phillips, Program Coordinator I, Ashley Groom, Program Specialist or Robert Sammons, MA, Director for Clinical Education.
+Students can submit questions, comments, and/or concerns can be submitted to the Office of Clinical Education.